akhos09/vagrant-utilities/README.md

     Use the second option of the script and enter the ID of the machine (the one shown in the first option)

 ## Troubleshooting

    - Make sure that `Python` and `Vagrant` are installed and updated.
+   - If a VM already created has the same name as the one you want to create, change the name in the Vagrantfile or delete the VM with the same name.
+(This causes an error that doesn't let the creation of the new VM).
+   - Delete the network interfaces that you don't use anymore.
+This causes a lot of errors than can be fixed only doing that.
+   - If the installation gets stucked in the rename message (the one that says eth1 renamed as enp0s8 or something like that), try again.
+If it's getting still stucked check your Vagrantfile.
+This is caused because of bad syntax.
+   - If the folder of the VM wasn't deleted was because of the folder Logs.
+This happens when the VM is destroyed (vagrant destroy command) while is running.
+Delete the folder and try again (This happens with the creation of new VMs with the same name of another that already existed).

 ## License